hpssjellis/tedx-feb-2026-educational-duality/README.md

 ### For Parents: Bedtime Story Time / Connection or Review

-Yes parents could do the Led / Lead with the main criteria being x amount of time (Hopefully an hour) Of consistent work on a project (lead) or basics (led), but possibly more important is the old fashioned idea of bedtime stories.
+Yes parents could do the Led / Lead with the main criteria being x amount of time (Hopefully an hour) of consistent work on a project (lead) or the basics (led), but possibly more important is the old fashioned idea of bedtime stories.

 #### Hypnogia State
-Just before going to sleep we fall into an interesting state, where we creatively solve problems, review the day, and decide what to remember. children and teengaers typically fall asleep after hours of scrolling.
+Just before going to sleep we fall into an interesting state, where we creatively solve problems, review the day, and our brain decide what is important enough to remember.
+The time just before going to sleep is important.
+Children and teengaers typically fall asleep after hours of scrolling.

 Parents can for younger children realize the importance of storytime, short great stories allow the hypnogia state to ponder deep thoughts.
-As children get older this time can be more for human connections discussing intersting things from the day, and all students should realize that reviewing class work before sleep is the easiest way to learn.
+As children get older this time can be more for human connections discussing interesting things from the day, and all students should realize that reviewing class work before sleep is the easiest way to learn.
 Making sure they actually go to sleep after that interaction is the difficult part.